wp-cli/handbook/commands/option/update.md

     $ wp option update timezone_string "America/New_York"
     Success: Updated 'timezone_string' option.

+You can find a list of keys in the [Option Reference](https://codex.wordpress.org/Option_Reference) page of the WordPress Codex.

 ### GLOBAL PARAMETERS

 These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how WP-CLI interacts with WordPress.